 In this blog, we will examine how a blockchain and smart contract powered decentralized e-voting framework, in comparison to the current voting system, provides efficient service to voters by offering transparency and versatility.
-Owing to problems such as vote tampering, vote phishing, and the infiltration of polling stations, existing voting mechanisms prove faulty.
+Also, we will explore how owing to problems such as vote tampering, vote phishing, and the infiltration of polling stations, existing voting mechanisms prove faulty.

 Blockchain proponents, however, suggest the use of emerging technology with smart contract solutions to strengthen authentication in the voting process using biometric, enable dynamic polling loading and audibility after casting a vote.
 Blockchain, as the underlying mechanism powering voting systems, not only for governments but businesses as well, can solve various constraints of current e-voting systems used across demographics.

 Moving beyond its use for facilitating the creation of cryptocurrencies, blockchain technology is now proving the modern era’s development that can ensure the overall flexibility of e-voting.
 Let’s theoretically understand how a blockchain-based voting system transforms the established political process mechanism into an automated security model with improved security.

 Basically, blockchain technology-based systems are capable of accomplishing resilient authentication strategies with solid cryptographic frameworks.
 Indeed, blockchain is a distributed ledger technology (database) that holds a complete set of continuously growing data records.
 With its features like immutability, cryptographic mechanism, and consensus method, it protects those records from subsequent illegal alteration, modification, and update.

 Users can access the network, start sending transactions, validate transactions, and build new blocks with Blockchain.